tiborsaas/craft-starter/readme.md

  - Ready to version control: files that need not to be in GIT are excluded
  - Database config is extracted to the `web/env.php` file
  - The `index.php` is also modified to require the environment file
+ - [Schematic plugin](https://github.com/itmundi/schematic/) is a very useful plugin to import / export your Craft field / section settings to a YAML file and add it to GIT.
+Saves tons of time and reduces the possibilities of bugs.
+The package name is added to the `composer.json` file, just type `composer install`.

 ## Folders